W.S. Merwin, prize-winning poet of nature, dies at 91 | WTOP

 NEW YORK (AP) — W.S.
-Merwin, a prolific and versatile master of modern poetry who evolved through a wide range of styles as he celebrated nature, condemned war and industrialism and reached for the elusive…
+Merwin, a prolific and versatile poetry master who evolved through a wide range of styles as he celebrated nature, condemned war and industrialism and reached for the elusive past, died…

 NEW YORK (AP) — W.S.
-Merwin, a prolific and versatile master of modern poetry who evolved through a wide range of styles as he celebrated nature, condemned war and industrialism and reached for the elusive past, died Friday.
+Merwin, a prolific and versatile poetry master who evolved through a wide range of styles as he celebrated nature, condemned war and industrialism and reached for the elusive past, died Friday.
 He was 91.

 He wrote rhymes and blank verse, a brief report on the month of January and a book-length story in verse about colonialism and the birth of modern Hawaii.
 Like his hero, Henry David Thoreau, he was inspired equally by reverence for the planet and anger against injustice.